Funding4HomeCare

 Many families don’t realize that some home care expenses may be tax-deductible.
 If a person is considered chronically ill and the care is prescribed by a licensed health care practitioner, the costs can often be claimed as medical expenses.
 The insurance landscape can also offer support for various services, which helps ease the financial load.
 You can guide families to explore these options and suggest they speak with a tax professional to understand what deductions they might qualify for.
 Pointing them toward resources like the IRS’s official guidance on medical expense deductions is a great way to provide extra value.

-Key Questions to Ask Agencies About Their Fees
+What to Ask Agencies About Their Home Care Fees

 As a home care agency owner, being crystal clear about your fees isn’t just good customer service—it’s a cornerstone of a healthy business.
 When clients understand exactly what they’re paying for, it builds trust and prevents payment delays that can strain your cash flow.
 Think of these questions as a guide to the conversations you should be having with every family.
 Answering them proactively shows your professionalism and helps you create a smooth billing process from day one.